 Yes, I do get rewarded for blogging, and it’s those rewards that keep me going.
 But they may not be the rewards you’re thinking of.

 I include blogging on my annual performance reviews.
-And my head of department views it quite positively, in particular because I can show him that the blog is widely read and seems to have raised my profile.
+And my head of department views it quite positively, in particular because I can show him that the blog is widely read and seems to have raised my profile in my field.
 But it’s just one element among many others on my annual performance reviews, so I doubt it makes much difference one way or the other to my raises and promotions.
 And I doubt my head of department would be happy with me if I let other aspects of my job (doing research, writing papers, teaching, mentoring, committee service, etc.) slide in order to focus on the blog.
 So raises and promotions aren’t really among the rewards of blogging for me.

 I’m going to try to incorporate my blogging into my next grant application, though I’m not sure how to do that.
 There’s not really any obvious “slot” for it in an NSERC Discovery Grant application and as far as I know no one’s ever done so (advice welcome in the comments, Andrew and Marc!)
 I really have no idea if/how it will make much of a difference to how my application is evaluated, though I suspect it won’t make much difference one way or the other.
 (As an aside, your mileage may vary on this.
 Depending on the rules of the funding agency, it may be quite clear that you can’t include blogging on your application).